msathe-tech/velero-101/README.md

 Successful deployment should show following messages

-`ServiceAccount/velero: created
-Secret/cloud-credentials: attempting to create resource Secret/cloud-credentials: created BackupStorageLocation/default: attempting to create resource BackupStorageLocation/default: created Deployment/velero: attempting to create resource Deployment/velero: created
-Velero is installed! ⛵ Use 'kubectl logs deployment/velero -n velero' to view the status.`
+`Velero is installed! ⛵ Use 'kubectl logs deployment/velero -n velero' to view the status.`

 Run `kubectl get all -l component=velero --namespace=velero` to confirm.